-Rebecca has been a research biologist with NIST since 1998 and is currently the Leader of the Environmental Specimen Bank Group in the Chemical Sciences Division, located in Charleston, SC at the multi-institution Hollings Marine Laboratory (HML).
+Rebecca has been a research biologist with NIST since 1998 and is currently the Leader of the Biospecimen Science Group, in the Chemical Sciences Division, and is located at the multi-institution Hollings Marine Laboratory (HML), Charleston, SC.
 Rebecca is responsible for the oversight and day-to-day operations of a national cryogenic biobanking facility, the NIST Biorepository (formerly the Marine Environmental Specimen Bank) as well as the Cryogenic Reference Material Production Facility.
 Activities include project operations and management, strategic planning, technology transfer, and infrastructure planning.
 She has been involved in the collection, processing, and archival of marine biological and environmental specimens archived at the NIST Biorepository and has helped to develop standard operating procedures (SOPs) and protocols for specimen banking under clean room conditions and contaminant sampling.
 She also has expertise in the development of SOPs and production of reference materials and Standard Reference Materials (SRMs) under cryogenic conditions.

 2008 → International Society for Biological and Environmental Repositories (ISBER) Special Service Award